Conceptual Design of the Muonium-to-Antimuonium Conversion Experiment (MACE): Introduction

 Neutrino oscillation is a neutral lepton flavor violation process with profound implications on particle physics.
 On one hand, it points out that neutrinos have mass and it is therefore the first direct evidence of physics beyond standard model (BSM).
 The existence of neutral lepton flavor violation also leads to ask whether there can be also charged lepton flavor violation (cLFV).
 On the other hand, the origin of neutrino masses remains one of the unsolved mysteries in particle physics.
 The traditional way to explain the neutrino masses is the seesaw mechanism, which is often predicted together with cLFV effects~\cite{Ilakovac:1994kj}.
 For example, in the type-II seesaw model a Higgs triplet is introduced under a $SU(2)$ symmetry.
 After the spontaneous symmetry breaking, the massive Higgs boson can contribute to cLFV processes.
 Therefore, searching for cLFV is an important quest in BSM physics.
 It is well motivated to push forward the experimental efforts to look for BSM physics by cLFV processes.

 There are many experimental efforts to search for cLFV.
 Such muon-electron-sector cLFV experiments as COMET~\cite{Adamov:2018vin} in Japan and Mu2e~\cite{Mu2e:2014fns} in the USA are currently under construction to search for the coherent muon to electron conversion $\mu^-N\to e^- N$.
-The accelerator muon beam experiments at Paul Scherrer Institute (PSI) are also searching for cLFV processes, with Mu3e~\cite{Berger:2014vba} looking for $\mu^+\to e^+ e^- e^-$ and MEG~II~\cite{Baldini:2018nnn} $\mu^+ \to e^+ \gamma$, respectively.
+The accelerator muon beam experiments at Paul Scherrer Institute (PSI) are also searching for cLFV processes, with Mu3e~\cite{Mu3e:2020gyw} looking for $\mu^+\to e^+ e^- e^+$ and MEG~II~\cite{Baldini:2018nnn} for $\mu^+ \to e^+ \gamma$, respectively.

+Muonium is an atom consists of a muon and an electron, firstly discovered by Vernon W. Hughes \textit{et al.} in 1960~\cite{PhysRevLett.5.63}.
 Another interesting approach to probe BSM physics via cLFV is to take the muonium atom and see whether there is a spontaneous conversion from muonium to antimuonium.
-The original idea was first brought by Pontecorvo~\cite{Pontecorvo:1957cp}.
-In an effective field theory, the study of muonium to antimuonium conversion prospects can be found~\cite{Conlin:2020veq}.
-A more recent study presents a complete list of models to induce such a conversion process~\cite{Fukuyama:2021iyw}.
-In a type-II related hybrid seesaw model, the double-charged Higgs particle predicts the muonium to antimuonium conversion even at the tree level~\cite{Han:2021nod}.
-The latest limit on the muonium to antimuonium conversion probability was obtained at $P\lesssim8.3\times10^{-11}$ by 90\% confidence level in the MACS experiment at PSI in 1999~\cite{Willmann:1998gd}.
-This result has not been challenged in any experiment within the past two decades.
+The original idea was first brought by Pontecorvo in 1957~\cite{Pontecorvo:1957cp}.
+The latest upper limit on the muonium-to-antimuonium conversion probability, established at $P \lesssim 8.3 \times 10^{-11}$ at 90\% confidence level, was reported in the MACS experiment at PSI in 1999~\cite{Willmann:1998gd}.
+This result has remained unchallenged in any experiment over the past two decades.
+The Muonium-to-Antimuonium Conversion Experiment (MACE) aims to discover or further constrain this rare process at an unprecedented level.

+As a $\Delta L_\ell=2$ process, the muonium-to-antimuonium conversion is distinct from $\Delta L_\ell=1$ charged lepton flavor violation (cLFV) processes such as $\mu^+ \to e^+\gamma$, $\mu^+ \to e^+e^-e^+$, or $\mu^- N \to e^- N$.
+From the perspective of Standard Model effective field theory (SMEFT)~\cite{Grzadkowski:2010es,Conlin:2020veq,Petrov:2022wau,Fernandez-Martinez:2024bxg}, effective operators that generate $\Delta L_\ell=1$ processes cannot directly account for $\Delta L_\ell=2$ cLFV phenomena.
+Consequently, the sensitivity of these processes to $\Delta L_\ell=2$ operators is significantly reduced, indicating that even if $\Delta L_\ell=1$ cLFV processes are observed, they give little rise to $\Delta L_\ell=2$ operators.
+Furthermore, $\Delta L_\ell=2$ operators can be fundamentally distinct from $\Delta L_\ell=1$ operators, as they carry different lepton numbers.
+It is feasible to impose a symmetry in the charged-lepton sector that forbids $\Delta L_\ell=1$ processes while permitting $\Delta L_\ell=2$~\cite{Heeck:2024uiz}.
+This suggests the possibility that $\Delta L_\ell=1$ processes may not exist fundamentally.
+Therefore, searches targeting $\Delta L_\ell=2$ processes can investigate phenomena that are inaccessible to $\Delta L_\ell=1$ processes.
+As a result, muonium-to-antimuonium conversion is decorrelated from $\Delta L_\ell=1$ processes, making it a promising target for experimental searches.